CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/quote.md

 # Quote object

-Quote is a Magento name for basket.
-Quote is a collection of products that customer intends to buy.
+A **quote** is the basket/shopping cart in Magento lingo.
+It represents a collection of products that the customer intends to buy.

-Quotes can be active or no. An active quote is a quote that has more than one item in it and was not finalized by placing order.
+Quotes can be active or inactive.
+An active quote is a quote that has more than one item in it and was not yet finalized by placing the order.
 Quotes that were converted into orders are considered inactive.

-Inside Magento environment quotes could not belong to customers, but such quotes are not synchronized with Copernica.
-It's mostly cause Magento is creating a lot of quotes.
-But quotes without customer data are useless for any kind of actions.
-To save bandwidth and speed up sending important data, such quotes are
-not synchronized.
-When such quote is assigned to a customer it will be synchronized.
+Not all quotes are synchronized with Magento Sync.
+The reason for this is that Magento creates a lot of quotes that are considered useless for marketing purposes, because it lacks the viable information to target.
+Only when a quote is assigned to a customer it will be synchronized.

-If user asked for price estimate and provided Magento with his address, shipping address will also be available.
+If a customer asked for a price estimate and provided Magento with his or her address, the address(es) will also be included in the `quote` object.

-Every quote is assigned to a [webstore](copernica-docs:MarketingSuite/magento-integration/object/webstore), in which was created.
+Every quote is assigned to the [webstore](copernica-docs:MarketingSuite/magento-integration/object/webstore) in which was created.

 ## Personalization properties